Tag: Evans (T. D.)

 • Morse School

-Now part of the Morse Gardens apartments, this fine-looking 1874 school was designed by T. D. Evans, about whom old Pa Pitt knows nothing else.
-The building is on the National Register of Historic Places.
+Now part of the Morse Gardens apartments, this fine-looking 1874 school was designed by T. D. Evans, who also designed the similar Springfield School in the Strip, St. Adalbert’s School a few blocks away on the South Side, and the McNally Building downtown.1 The building is on the National Register of Historic Places.